CanarysAutomations/pr-update-work-item-state/README.md

 ## What Does it do

 When a pull request is merged to the target branch, the action will trigger a workflow to update the linked work items state to its next state.
 For example, if the Work Item's state is in **ToDo**, the work item's state will change to **doing**.
-The action supports both default and custom process as well.
+The action supports both default and custom process templates as well.

 ## Supported Pull Request :arrows_clockwise: States